 From the inception, alt_fi has been built around a firm belief in music and community.
 Born out of a series of collaborative recording sessions, alt_fi has grown to include a diverse family of artists and has produced an extensive body of production, scoring, and performance work.
-Our founders and day-to-day principals are Lyell Evans Roeder and Ankit Suri.
+Our founders are Lyell Evans Roeder and Ankit Suri.

 Born in India, Ankit has lived across the world, experiencing a range of cultures that have informed his musical sensibilities.
 A drummer and percussionist since he was a child, Ankit grew to develop a love for jazz and hip-hop alongside his training as a classical musician.
 He began jazz drums in middle school and eventually went on to graduate from Berklee College of Music with a B.A. in Film Scoring.